-- The different local planning documents being produced and adopted by Broadland District Council will require different methods for involving the community and other stakeholders, at different stages in their development. - Figure 4 sets out the different stages in the production of DPDs, giving an indication of both the methods that could be used to secure community and stakeholder involvement during each of these stages as well as publicity methods that could be employed. - The table presents a set of options at each stage for the Council to choose from, rather than a definitive list of all the techniques that will be employed in every circumstance.
+- 2.46 The different local planning documents being produced and adopted by Broadland District Council will require different methods for involving the community and other stakeholders, at different stages in their development. - 2.47 Figure 4 sets out the different stages in the production of DPDs, giving an indication of both the methods that could be used to secure community and stakeholder involvement during each of these stages as well as publicity methods that could be employed. - 2.48 The table presents a set of options at each stage for the Council to choose from, rather than a definitive list of all the techniques that will be employed in every circumstance.
 For example, it wouldn't be relevant to produce site notices to publicise a consultation on the draft Development Management DPD (as it does not set out site allocations).
 Equally, although the Council will endeavour to publicise as many community involvement exercises as possible using its in-house magazine which is sent to residents three times per year (Broadland News), it may not be able to do this in every instance due to the timings of magazine production and copy deadlines.
-Nevertheless, the Council will endeavour to use as many of the listed methods at each stage of document production as possible. - Similarly, Figure 5 sets out the stages in the production of Supplementary Planning Documents (SPDs) and gives an indication of community/stakeholder involvement and publicity methods that could be employed by the Council during these different stages, in a similar format to Figure 4. - Finally, Figure 6 details the different methods of publicity and involvement that will normally be used by the Council at the different stages of Neighbourhood Plan production, set out in paragraph 2.41, for which the authority has jurisdiction. - A full explanation of the different community involvement and publicity methods listed in Figures 4, 5 and 6 can be viewed in Appendix 3.
+Nevertheless, the Council will endeavour to use as many of the listed methods at each stage of document production as possible. - 2.49 Similarly, Figure 5 sets out the stages in the production of Supplementary Planning Documents (SPDs) and gives an indication of community/stakeholder involvement and publicity methods that could be employed by the Council during these different stages, in a similar format to Figure 4. - 2.50 Finally, Figure 6 details the different methods of publicity and involvement that will normally be used by the Council at the different stages of Neighbourhood Plan production, set out in paragraph 2.41, for which the authority has jurisdiction. - 2.51 The 2022 Update of the Council's SCI was accompanied by a 'Temporary update in response to Covid-19 guidance'.
+This note highlighted those elements of the SCI that dealt with in-person engagement and the use of public facilities and provided guidance in respect of those matters, based on the latest Government regulations regarding social distancing.
+The note provided an emphasis on using virtual methods to engage with community and stakeholder bodies, including online exhibitions, virtual presentations and virtual meetings.
+The Council has successfully carried out a number of such virtual engagement events since this time as part of its Local Plan production

+A full explanation of the different community involvement and publicity methods listed in Figures 4, 5 and 6 can be viewed in Appendix 3.